gmum/toolkit/pytorch_project_template/README.md

 * Each experiment should be as self-contained as possible, e.g. include runner, plotting utilities, etc.

-    - See `tune_lr` for an example.
+    - See `experiments/tune_lr` for an example.

 * Test everything easily testable

-    - We have asserts sprinkled in few places in code, but as many as we should.
+    - We have asserts sprinkled across the code, but probably not as many as we should.

 ## Tutorial: single training